-If an OCSP response is for a Root CA or Subordinate CA Certificate, including Cross Certificates, and that certificate has been revoked, then the revocationReason field within the RevokedInfo of the CertStatus shall be present.
+If an OCSP response is for a Root CA or Subordinate CA Certificate, including Cross Certificates, and that certificate has been revoked, then the revocationReason field within the RevokedInfo of the CertStatus will be present.

-The CRLReason indicated shall contain a value permitted for CRLs, as specified in §7.2.2.
+The CRLReason indicated contains a value permitted for CRLs, as specified in §7.2.2.